ibm-cloud-docs/resiliency/chaos-engineering.md

 Service accounts are limited to separate namespaces to reduce visibility for other workloads.

-Most chaos faults will use a restricted default cluster role with the least possible privileges for most faults, extra permissions are only granted for select experiments that require them.
+Most chaos faults will use a restricted default cluster role with the least possible privileges for most faults, additional permissions are only granted for select experiments that require them.

 We limit the scope through namespace scoped role bindings.